-Here, a ranking of the 12 villains from the eight Spider-Man films made so far, including this week’s Spider-Man: Far From Home.
+Here, a ranking of the 14 villains from the ten Spider-Man films made so far, including the brand-new Spider-Man: Across the Spider-Verse.
 None of them will ever make you consider rooting against Peter Parker.
 But a few have their moments.
-(And spoiler alert: We will be talking about the “surprise” baddie in Far From Home.)

 Topher Grace, Spider-Man 3